Qronikarz/TagsResearch/components/glossary.md

 . | . |
 ---|---
 File considered complete | If every category is filled and possibly checked by actual long standing users of the program it may get marked with ✔ otherwise ❌.
 Fact checked by the developer | It may be possible even the users don't know all the features a program offers so this category is the same as above but only marked ✔ and the developer name if the actual program developer reads the file and has no objections.
-Otherwise marked as ❌
+Otherwise marked as ❌.
+Include the version that was checked and date of approval.
 Last updated | Date of last update of the file in YYYY-MM-DD format

 ## General info